Feeding patterns and diet - babies and infants

 - Your baby begins showing interest in food when others are eating.

-Call your doctor if you are concerned because:
+Call the provider if you are concerned because your baby:

 - Is gaining too much or too little weight

 American Academy of Pediatrics, Section on Breastfeeding.
 Breastfeeding and the use of human milk.
 Pediatrics.
 2012;129:e827-41.
 PMID: 22371471 www.ncbi.nlm.nih.gov/pubmed/22371471.

 Parks EP, Shaikhkhalil A, Groleau V, Wendel D, Stallings VA.
 Feeding healthy infants, children, and adolescents.
 In: Kliegman RM, Stanton BF, St. Geme, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 45.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.